Quasi-Monte Carlo methods for lattice systems: a first look: Introduction

 Markov chain-Monte Carlo (Mc-MC) techniques are commonly the method of choice for the numerical evaluation of partition functions in statistical physics or path integrals in Euclidean time for models in high energy physics.
 The reason is that they are based on importance sampling and hence select the integration points automatically according to the corresponding weight in the integrand.
 Many algorithms have been developed to implement a Mc-MC, starting from the Metropolis algorithm, heatbath and over-relaxation to cluster and hybrid Monte Carlo algorithms, see e.g. refs.~\cite{Gattringer:2010zz,Montvay:1994cy}.
 In this way, simulations of demanding 4-dimensional quantum field theories became possible and, in fact, were carried out very successfully to e.g. compute the low-lying hadron spectrum \cite{Fodor:2012gf} or deriving bounds for the Higgs boson mass \cite{Bulava:2012rb}.

 The drawback of Mc-MC is that it estimates the desired quantity stochastically and hence the results are affected by a statistical error which sometimes needs very long and computer time extensive samplings.
-Quantitatively, this sampling error behaves as $1/\sqrt{N}$ for a (thermalized) sample size of $N$.
+Quantitatively, this sampling error behaves as $N^{-1/2}$ for a (thermalized) sample size of $N$.
 This error scaling behaviour is often a real stumbling block in such Mc-MC simulations.
 If we consider lattice quantum chromodynamics as a typical system for Mc-MC calculations in high energy physics, then due to this error scaling and the very high computational demand of these simulations, it is often impossible to significantly decrease the error to the targeted precision.
 It would therefore be very desirable to have Monte Carlo methods available that possibly show a better error scaling.

-Such methods in fact exist in form of Quasi-Monte Carlo (QMC) techniques \cite{L'Ecuyer01},\cite{KSS_Review12}, where it is known that the error scaling can be improved to an $1/N$ behaviour in the optimal case.
-However, although QMC methods have been analyzed theoretically very thoroughly and comprehensively, in practice they have found only limited application and, to the best of our knowledge, were never tested in models that are relevant for high energy physics.
+Such methods in fact exist in form of Quasi-Monte Carlo (QMC) techniques \cite{L'Ecuyer01},\cite{KSS_Review12}, where it is known that the error scaling can be improved to an $N^{-1}$, or even more if the problem exhibits enough structure (smoothness, periodicity).
+QMC methods have been analyzed theoretically very thoroughly and comprehensively, and many successful applications in mathematical finance based on high-dimensional Gaussian integrals have been studied in the last two decades \cite{Glasserman},\cite{jaeckel02}.
+On the other hand, to the best of our knowledge, QMC methods were never tested successfully in high-dimensional models that are relevant for high energy physics.

 In this paper we therefore want to perform a very first step towards the very challenging goal of applying QMC methods to generic field theories by looking at the non-trivial case of the anharmonic quantum mechanical oscillator discretized on a finite Euclidean time lattice and evaluated in the corresponding path integral formulation \cite{Creutz_and_Freedman}.
 For the case of the anharmonic oscillator the system is not Gaussian anymore and a successful application of QMC methods would be a first non-trivial test.
 Of course, even if such a test is successful, there is a long way to address eventually 4-dimensional quantum field theories, but a proof of concept would certainly open the promising road to attack field theories in the future.